New Hamburg Historical Area

 The New Hamburg Historical Area is a national historic district located at Delaware Township, Mercer County, Pennsylvania.

 It was added to the National Register of Historic Places in 1974.

 History and notable features

 This district includes one contributing building, four contributing sites, and one contributing structure.
 It includes the site of the Hamburg Iron Furnace (1846), railroad bed, Shenango Division of the Erie Extension Canal loading bay, grist mill and millrace, remains of canal lock and towpath, and canal official's dwelling.

-It was added to the National Register of Historic Places in 1974.